mayank93k/ZipToCSVConverter/README.md

 # ZipToCSVConverter
-Unzip all the ZIP file and and add convert it to CSV file
+Converts a zip file containing data files to a single csv format.